 How Often Do I Feed My Ball Python

-A ball python, once it reaches adulthood, will eat approximately every 10 to 14 days, and you should also maintain a regular feeding schedule.
+Once it reaches adulthood, a ball python will eat approximately every 10 to 14 days, and you should also maintain a regular feeding schedule.

 When the snake is still young, it should be fed more often, approximately every five to six days, but once a week.